8. Dolphin – Phase 5#

 Before you proceed with code generation, it is necessary to port your project to the new runtime.
 The runtime and the standard library are split across several modules, because there is a qualitative distinction between the runtime and the standard library (unlike in the earlier phases), which we explain below.
 We have the following files.

-1. runtime.c contains the extended core runtime functionality, for operations such as record and array allocation, string equality, etc. What makes these functions part of the runtime (as opposed to the standand library) is that none of these C functions are exposed to the programmer.
+1. runtime.c contains the extended core runtime functionality, for operations such as record and array allocation, string equality, reporting null pointer access error, etc. What makes these functions part of the runtime (as opposed to the standard library) is that none of these C functions are exposed to the programmer.
 It is the compiler’s code generator that embeds calls to them, based on the (typed) AST.

 2. stdlib.c contains Dolphin standard library that includes functions that are user-visible.
 These include a number of “everyday” functionality, such as functions for string concatenation, printing a string, etc. This is a relatively large module.